-- (1) Corresponds to sales-related accruals, which includes charges for freight, loading, and unloading that were not invoiced at the end of the year. - (2) Corresponds to provisions made for customs duties, freight for acquisitions and electricity, among others. - (3) Corresponds to provisions for future closure costs related mainly to tailings dams, mine site closures and other assets.
+(2) Corresponds to sales-related accruals, which includes charges for freight, loading, and unloading.

+(3) Corresponds to provisions for future closure costs related mainly to tailings dams, mine site closures and other assets.
 This cost value is calculated at discounted present value, using flows associated with plans with an evaluation horizon ranging from 10 to 60 years.
 The rates used to discount future cash flows are calculated based on the Life of Mine "LOM" of each of the operations, distinguishing rates in UF for those obligations in Chilean pesos and rates in U.S. dollars for those obligations in U.S. dollars.
 These discount rates include the risks associated with the liability being determined, except those included in the cash flows.